Get Connected

 - Saleem was using the internet to keep in touch with her family before she decided to move to a nursing home because of her increasing frailty and medical needs.
 The home has one computer kept in a locked office, which people living in the home cannot use.
 Saleem is very distressed at being cut off from her usual contacts and remains mentally quite capable of using the internet if she only had access to it.

-The Get Connected programme is funded by the Department of Health and managed by the Social Care Institute for Excellence (SCIE).
+The Get Connected programme is managed by the Social Care Institute for Excellence (SCIE) with funding from the Department of Health.

 We have established an external advisory group of key stakeholders to oversee the Get Connected Investment Project.
-It will be responsible for overseeing the arrangements for the project, monitoring the applications for investment support and making recommendations on those to be funded.
+It is responsible for overseeing the arrangements for the project, monitoring the applications for investment support and making recommendations on those to be funded.

 Members of the external advisory group: